openETCS/requirements/D2.7-Technical_Appendix/Review_Meeting_140410.md

 Siemens: on Github + Slides (e.g., Order of messages according to time, open) Niklas slides.
 Software technology - more general ways requested.
 Should be less concrete and more general.
 Details then are for implementation level.
 Option: use a buffer concept or dynamic I/O system.

+Proposal for continuation (Siemens): Define System Archtiecture and Provide more generic API definition interface for interface.

+Decision not possible because of commitment of resources are not available.
+Plan: wait until resource commitment is available.

+WP3 will continue with modelling.
+In addition, the basis for the architecture in SysML will be put more focus on.
+A later decision on differences in the API have to be later considered in the modelling work.